VERTEBRAL COLUMN OVERVIEW

 Sacral Kyphosis

-• Outward curvature of the sacrum and coccyx (pelvic region)
+• Outward curvature of your sacrum and coccyx (pelvic region)

 • Extends from the sacrovertebral articulation to the coccyx tip

-• Forms the posterior wall of the pelvic cavity
+• Forms the posterior wall of your pelvic cavity

 SECONDARY CURVATURES

-• Include cervical and lumbar regions (convex forward)
+• Include your cervical and lumbar regions (convex forward)

 Cervical Lordosis